BarRaider/streamdeck-windowsmover/README.md

 **Author's website and contact information:** [https://barraider.github.io](https://barraider.github.io)

-## New in v1.9
+## New in v2.0
-- Instead of choosing a specific application, you can now choose to manipulate the current focused window.
-This allows you to "snap"/"resize" the current focused app to various areas on the screen.
+- Significant update to the logic of determining which monitor to move the app to.
+Should solve problems caused by NVIDIA and Windows updates.
+- Bug fixes

 ## Features
 - Multi-Screen support, move applications across multiple screens